parkerbxyz/redirect-github-pages/README.md

 ## Using this template

-To create a redirect, you must first create a user or organization GitHub Pages site repository from this template:
+To create a redirect, you must first create a user or organization GitHub Pages site from this template:

 1. Click [**Use this template**](https://github.com/parkerbxyz/redirect-github-pages/generate).
 1. Use the **Owner** drop-down menu, and select the account you want to own the repository.